 - Planning and execution in 2016

-- The priorities that sit atop marketers' lists are tied together by their focus on the individual: personalization (31%), content optimization (29%) and social media engagement (25%) are overlapping capabilities with the customer at the center.
+- The priorities that sit atop marketers’ lists are tied together by their focus on the individual: personalisation (31%), content optimisation (29%) and social media engagement (25%) are overlapping capabilities with the customer at the centre.

-- When asked to identify their strategic priorities for 2016, more organizations chose data-driven marketing with their top vote (53%) than any other.
+- When asked to identify their strategic priorities for 2016, more organisations chose data-driven marketing with their top vote (53%) than any other.